sql-bi/docs/_mydocs/contoso-data-generator/config-json.md

 - **CutDateBefore**, **CutDateAfter**: (datetime optional parameters) the 2 parameters allow to create data starting from a day different from January 1st  and ending on a date different from December 31st.
 Data before CutDateBefore and after CutDateAfter is removed

+- **CustomerPercentage** : percentage of customers to be used.
+Range: 0.001 - 1.000

+- **OutputFormat** : format of the data to be generated.
+Values: CSV, PARQUET, DELTATABLE

+- **SalesOrders** : type if data to be generated.
+Values: SALES ORDERS BOTH.
+SALES = creates the "sales" table.
+ORDERS = creates the "orders" and the "orders details" table.
+BOTH =  creates all the previous tables.

 - **CustomerFakeGenerator**: (int) number of full random customers.
 Only used during tests for speeding up the process.

 - **DaysWeight** (section)